Lütfiye Sultan: Marriage

 Lütfiye married Hasan Kemal Bey on 3 June 1932 in Alexandria, Egypt.
-A year after the marriage on 7 May 1933 she gave birth to the couple's first child a son, Sultanzade Ahmed Reşid Bey, who died at the age of twenty five in 1958.
+A year after the marriage on 7 May 1933 she gave birth to the couple's first child, a son, Sultanzade Ahmed Reşid Bey, who died at the age of twenty five in 1958.
 A year later on 7 May 1934, she gave birth to the couple's second child, another son, Sultanzade Reşad Bey.
 The couple's third child and only daughter Perizad Hanımsultan was born on 11 January 1936.
 The family later settled in Maadi, Cairo.

-Lütfiye's husband was referred to among the Ottoman royals as Damat Kemal denoting his membership in that ethereal cast of Imperial grooms.
+Lütfiye's husband was referred to among the Ottoman royals as Damat Kemal, a title given to Ottoman Imperial sons-in-law.
 The couple owned a large handsome villa on Road 10.
 The villa had been the wartime scene of a historic wedding when her younger sister, Mihrimah Sultan, married Prince Nayef bin Abdullah of Transjordan.
-Lütfiye was frequently seen driving around Maadi in her American coupé dernier model.
+Lütfiye was frequently seen driving around Maadi in her latest model American coupé.

 She was widowed at Kemal's death in 1958.